simbo1905/zkmongomaps/readme.md

 [Mongo DB - Adding Users](http://docs.mongodb.org/manual/tutorial/control-access-to-mongodb-with-authentication/#adding-users)

 This matches how mongo runs on a cloud provider such as Redhat Openshift.
-You can edit the CityConfig.java to take out the credential setting line if required.
+You can edit the ZipcodeAppConfig.java to take out the credentials setting line if required.

 ## Running On Redhat Openshift PaaS